-- An option to choose between virtual appliance or Windows-based installation. - Web-based easy-to-use user interface. - LAN-free backup with direct access to shared storage. - Instantly run a VM from a backup on an existing ESX(i) host for quick recovery. - New enhanced always incremental storage format for backups. - Simultaneously back up several virtual machines. - Support for vApp/resource pool settings backup/restore. - Change Block Tracking (CBT) support. - Disaster Recovery Plan. - Centralized Dashboard.
+- An option to choose between virtual appliance or Windows-based installation. - Web-based easy-to-use user interface. - LAN-free backup with direct access to shared storage. - Instantly run a VM from a backup on an existing ESX(i) host for quick recovery. - New enhanced always incremental storage format for backups. - Simultaneously back up several virtual machines. - Support for vApp/resource pool settings backup/restore. - Change Block Tracking (CBT) support. - Disaster Recovery Plan.

-Main advantages of using Acronis Backup for VMware are:
+Main advantages of using Acronis vmProtect 7 are:

 - 1. Ease-of-use.
-Acronis Backup for VMware can be deployed either as virtual appliance or installed on a Windows machine and is managed via brand new web-based interface.
+Acronis vmProtect 7 can be deployed either as virtual appliance or installed on a Windows machine and is managed via brand new web-based interface.
 Given Acronis experience in designing intuitive GUIs and focused target on VMware the interface allows starting right away without a need to investigate or read documentation, and avoids dangerous mistakes or misconfiguration. - 2.
 More functionality.
-In addition to standard backup and restore features, Backup for VMware includes unique functionality, such as: running virtual machine directly from backup; unlimited number of P2V conversions; backup to cloud-based Acronis Cloud Storage; industry-standard 256-bit encryption to protect backups. - 3.
-Low Total Cost of Ownership (TCO).
-Backup for VMware is priced per CPU, and a list prices are quite low.
+In addition to standard backup and restore features, vmProtect 7 includes unique functionality, such as: running virtual machine directly for backup; unlimited number of P2V conversions; backup to cloud-based Acronis Online Storage; industry-standard 256-bit encryption to protect backups. - 3.
+Low Total Cost of Ownership (TCO). vmProtect 7 is priced per CPU, and a list prices is quite cheap.
 Virtual Appliance does not require a dedicated machine or Windows license to operate, plus a reliable and intuitive solution saves administrator's time and management cost. - 4.
 Safe investments by working with established vendor.

-3 How Acronis Backup for VMware Works
+3 How Acronis vmProtect 7 Works